March 2020 Daraa clashes

 The March 2020 Daraa clashes was an armed conflict between rebel fighters aligned with the Free Syrian Army and Syrian government forces in the Daraa Governorate.
 Clashes began after the start of a government security operation against FSA insurgent cells in Al-Sanamayn and other areas in the Daraa governorate that have been active since 2018 after the defeat of rebel forces in the province.
-This crackdown led to actions of retaliation by rebels across the province that led to levels of fighting unseen on such a scale since the government offensive in 2018.
+Retaliation against the crackdown by rebels across the province led to a scale of fighting unseen since the government offensive in 2018.
 The fighters involved in the attack are believed to be former rebel fighters that surrendered to the government in 2018, as well as former rebels that defected to the government, and had been working against the government from within.

 Background

 Following the 2018 offensive that brought Daraa under control of the Syrian Arab Army, tensions between reconciled rebels and the Syrian government remained high.
 Many rebel forces in the area agreed to Russian-brokered reconciliation deals, in which they laid down their weapons against the forces of Bashar al-Assad.
 Those who did not agree to the terms were sent to rebel-held areas in Idlib Governorate by bus.
 However, forced disappearances, forced conscription and assassinations of former rebel fighters and commanders became common.

 A low-level insurgency against the Syrian government began.
 Rebel cells and insurgents have targeted army checkpoints, Syrian intelligence agencies, and reconciled rebels they accused of collaborating with the government.

 Formerly rebel-held towns soon became hotspots for insurgent activity.
 One such town was al-Sanamayn, where a former Ahrar al-Sham commander, Walid al-Zahra, had returned with a band of fighters from around Daraa province originally from the city in 2018.
 Al-Zahra and the group, Thuwar al-Sanamayn, gained notoriety as they carried out multiple attacks on army checkpoints and security centers during the ongoing insurgency in Daraa governorate.
 Leading up to the military operation in Sanamyan, regular forces there were regularly engaged in clashes with rebels there.